syncfusion-content/windowsforms-docs/WindowsForms/Ribbon/Overview.md

 **Merge support** : Allows the merging of RibbonPanel in a child form to RibbonPanel of the parent form.

-**Keyboard support** : supports key tips for ribbon items and quickly access command in a few keystrokes.
+**Keyboard support** : Supports key tips for ribbon items and quickly access command in a few keystrokes.

 **Status Bar** :  Supports placing of StatusBar items at the bottom of the form.